Table of Contents

 - Infectious dose is 106 organisms

-- "Atypical" cases: (Emerg Infect Dis 2006;12:597) lack bundle forming pili, are associated with prolonged diarrhea
+- Atypical cases lack bundle forming pili and are associated with prolonged diarrhea (Emerg Infect Dis 2006;12:597)

-- Clinical features: infantile diarrhea may lead to dehydration, electrolyte imbalance or death; watery or bloody diarrhea; up to 50% mortality rates in developing countries
+- Infantile diarrhea may lead to dehydration, electrolyte imbalance or death

-- Treatment: self limited; antibiotics may not improve disease and may increase the risk of developing hemolytic-uremic syndrome
+- Treatment: self limited; antibiotics may not improve disease and may increase the risk of developing hemolytic uremic syndrome

 - Micro description: effacement of brush border microvilli of enterocytes; no bacterial invasion but surface adherent organisms may be identifiable